craftingcity/The-Known-World/README.md

 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ### Desert Outlanders
+After the [[#Golden City]] began to fill beyond its capacity, people were turned away from it's gates.
+Those who live in [[The Deserts of Tetrimoc]] but not the [[#Golden City]] are known as Outlanders.

+These people are groups of nomadic cannibals, honor-bound thieves, and citizenry who swear fielty to [[Tetrimoc]] and the [[Golden Claws]] or these gangs of Thieves in exchange for protection.
+Most people would love to move or otherwise gain some control or power in their life, but rarely have the capability to do so.

-Groups of cannibalistic nomads and honorable thieves stalk [[The Deserts of Tetrimoc]] in search of necessary supplies that are far too rare in the Outlands.
-The culture of these people is one of True Neutrality, they are forced to do what they must to survive, although many find good and hope in community.
+The culture of these people is one of True Neutrality.
+These people are forced by their environment to do what they **must** to survive, although many find hope and purpose in their communities.

 **Ability Score Increase.** Your Dexterity score increases by 1, and your Constitution score increases by 1.
 **Languages.** You know at least these two languages; [[Desertspeech (language)]] and your choice of [[Thieves Cant (language)]] or [[Infernal (language)]].